psf/sboms-for-python-packages/README.md

 For example, the Tennessee Valley Authority has already begun attempting to collect SBOM documents from open source projects like CPython.

+The goal is to minimize the demands on open source project maintainers by enabling open source users that need SBOMs to self-serve using existing tooling.
+Another goal is to enable contributions to create or annotate projects with SBOM information from those same users that need SBOM documents from projects.
+Today there is no mechanism to propagate the results of those contributions into SBOM tooling so there is no reason to contribute this type of work.

+### Phantom dependencies

-Python distributions are particularly affected by the "[phantom dependency](https://www.endorlabs.com/learn/dependency-resolution-in-python-beware-the-phantom-dependency)" problem, where software that isn't written in Python are included in Python distributions for many reasons, such as ease of installation and compatibility with standards:
+Python packages are particularly affected by the "[phantom dependency](https://www.endorlabs.com/learn/dependency-resolution-in-python-beware-the-phantom-dependency)" problem, where software that isn't written in Python are included in Python packages for many reasons, such as ease of installation and compatibility with standards:

 * Python serves scientific, data, and machine-learning use-cases which use compiled or non-Python languages like Rust, C, C++, Fortran, JavaScript, and others.